rwanderc/blog/_posts/2016-02-06-java-string-generator.markdown

 * Produce random passwords;
 * Produce random patterns, etc.

-Today, I will show you a very quick class to produce those strings and import into your projects.
+Today, I will show you a very quick class to produce those strings to use in your projects.
-This application was compiled using Java 8, but you can compile also in previous versions of Java (maybe some adjustments will be necessary).
+This was compiled using Java 8, but you can compile also in previous versions of Java (maybe some adjustments will be necessary).

 This [code][git-stringgenerator] is also available in my <i class="fa fa-github"></i> [GitHub][github] page.
 Feel free to comment if you have any doubt or suggestion. :smile: